 Biological systems unique to systems analysis; operation under nonequilibrium conditions; tools for systems analysis developed from models of systems at equilibrium (i.e., mechanical systems); fundamental difference between biological and mechanical systems that impact systems analysis; expand knowledge of linear systems and begin work with nonlinear systems; various modeling and analysis approaches useful in biomedical and biomedical engineering research.
 Prerequisites: BME:2200.
 Same as IGPI:5251.

 BME:5320 Bioinformatics Techniques3 s.h.

 Informatics tools and techniques applied to modern problems in biomedicine and basic life sciences; common tools, experience applying tools in contemporary problem settings; genomics and genetics, how to sequence a genome, transcription and expression, SNPs, Perl, BioPerl, Perl modules, Ensembl API, BLAST/BLAT, NCBI, UCSC, Ensembl Genome browsers, linkage, association, disease gene identification.
-Prerequisites: BIOL:1411 and ENGR:1300.
+Prerequisites: BIOL:1411 and (ENGR:2730 or CS:2110 or CS:5110).
 Same as ECE:5210, IGPI:5321.

 BME:5330 Computational Genomics3 s.h.

 Introduction to computational methods used in genome analysis and functional genomics; biological sequence analysis, sequence database search, microarray data analysis, biological network analysis; in-depth coverage of principal genome science challenges and recent solutions.
 Prerequisites: (BIOS:4120 or STAT:3510) and BME:5320 and (CS:5110 or ENGR:1300).
 Same as BIOL:5320, ECE:5220, GENE:5173, IGPI:5330.